 - If required, the first stage involves simultaneously selecting and instructing adjacent slaves to send copies of any outstanding data that are required by the target slave.

 - The second stage involves the nominated slaves sending their data to the target slave.

 - Finally, when all data (and state) has arrived, the target slave will schedule the job for execution and cache/flush its outputs appropriately.
 Cached data that is no longer referenced is automatically garbage collected.

 Scheduling latency is minimized by "job-overlapping"; the scheduler looks ahead, predicts load, and allocates a specified number of "buffer-able" jobs to each slave; this allows processing and communication to be fully overlapped and in typical cases, hides the latency associated with the movement of data.

 This month's Dr. Dobb's Journal

-- Solving Business Problems with Neural Networks - Interop Las Vegas
+- Embracing the Bring-Your-Own-App Phenomenon - Interop Las Vegas

 - Learn About New Era in Business Communications - Enterprise Connect - Enterprise Connect 2015

 - Interop Las Vegas Full & Half-Day Workshops - Interop Las Vegas

 - Interop Las Vegas Conference & Expo - Interop Las Vegas